shadowman-lab/Ansible-SNOW/SNOWSetup/readme.md

 ### Preparing AAP

 #### 1)
-In AAP, navigate to **Applications** on the left side of the screen.
-Click the **Blue Add Button** on the right, which will present you with a Create Application dialog screen.
+In AAP 2.4 and older, navigate to **Applications** on the left side of the screen and then click the **Blue Add Button** on the right, which will present you with a Create Application dialog screen.
+In AAP 2.5 and newer, navigate to **Access Management -> OAuth Applications** on the left side of the screen and then click the **Blue Create OAuth application Button** on the top, which will present you with a Create Application dialog screen.
 Fill in the following fields:
 | Parameter | Value |
 |-----|-----|
 | Name  | Descriptive name of the application that will contact AAP  |